Most popular💥

 One of the biggest mistakes beginners make is tossing all the vegetables into the pot at once.
 In Moroccan cooking, we use a specific "Conical Layering" technique.

 The vegetables that take the longest to cook (like carrots and onions) go at the bottom, closest to the heat source.
-The softer vegetables (like zucchini and bell peppers) are placed on top, where they are gently steamed by the rising vapors.
+The softer vegetables (like zucchini and bell peppers) are placed on top, where they are gently steamed.
 This ensures that by the time the carrots are tender, the zucchini isn't mushy.

 Ingredients

-"In my experience, the key to a perfect tajine is never adding too much water.
-I always recommend letting the vegetables release their natural juices for a richer flavor."
+My Personal Pro Tip: The key to a perfect tajine is never adding too much water.
+I always recommend letting the vegetables release their natural juices for a richer flavor.

 The Foundation: